awsdocs/amazon-elasticache-docs/doc_source/redis/Redis-Global-Clusters-Console.md

   + **Associated** \- The cluster is associated to the global datastore
   + **Disassociating** \- The process of removing a secondary cluster from the global datastore using the global datastore name\.
 After this, the secondary cluster no longer receives updates from the primary cluster but it remains as a standalone cluster in that AWS Region\.
   + **Disassociated** \- The secondary cluster has been removed from the global datastore and is now a standalone cluster in its AWS Region\.
 + **Global Datastore Replica lag** – Shows one value per secondary AWS Region in the global datastore\.
-This is the lag between the secondary Region's master node and the primary region's master node\.
+This is the lag between the secondary Region's primary node and the primary region's primary node\.
 For cluster mode enabled Redis, the lag indicates the maximum delay among the shards\.

 ## Adding a Region to a Global Datastore<a name="Redis-Global-Clusters-Console-Create-Secondary"></a>